hscale/publish_my_data/README.md

 # PublishMyData Community Edition

+## Important: Maintenance mode only

+*This repository is for version 1.x of PublishMyData, which is now in maintenance mode only.*

+*Version 2.x is now available see ([http://docs.publishmydata.com/changelog.html](changelog)), but is currently not open source.
+We are considering opening up components in the future.*

 ## Overview

 PublishMyData is a [Rails Engine](http://guides.rubyonrails.org/engines.html) that adds Linked Data functionality to your Rails app including: